lillekat/lillekat.github.io/frolik.md

 NCPC is five hours of programming in teams of three, registration required (to be announced at the NCPC website).
 The problem quality is extremely high; the easiest problems are like easy Lille Kat, the atmosphere is super, so _everybody_ should participate.

-* Next event: 7 October 2023, 10:00–19:00.
-The Copenhagen event is organised by _Netcompany_ and _Jobindex_ and held at the KU Science Campus (“Nørre campus”) at Biocenter Kantine, Ole Maaløes Vej 5, 2200 København N. More information at the website for [NCPC](https://nordic.icpc.io/ncpc2023/).
+* Next event: 5 October 2024, 10:00–19:00.
+The Copenhagen event is organised by _Netcompany_ and held at the KU Science Campus (“Nørre campus”) at Biocenter Kantine, Ole Maaløes Vej 5, 2200 København N. More information at the website for [NCPC](https://nordic.icpc.io/ncpc2023/) or [Netcompany’s page](https://netcompany.com/dm-i-programmering-2024/).

 ## [Will Code for Drinks](https://thorehusfeldt.github.io/wcfd/)